InquireWithin/W10BSRemover/README.md

 ## Disclaimer
 No, I am not responsible for anything to your system, nor am I responsible for any changes in any form to your system.
 I highly advise you use one of the STABLE versions in the repo or commit history.
 There is no warranty for this software (see LICENSE).
 You are running this hopefully with the knowledge of what the script does and you are running this at your own discretion.
 By running the script, you acknowledge this risk.
 I suggest you get a barebones understanding of what is happening so you can course correct should any unwanted behavior occur (likely due to windows trying to correct these changes).
 This isn't mandatory and the script will work swimmingly regardless, but it's always a good idea to check the code.

-This script was never, explicitly or implicity, claiming to remove ALL Windows bloat, spyware, or telemetry.
+This script was never, explicitly or implicity, claiming to remove ALL Windows bloat, spyware, or telemetry (See {6}).
 The goal is to pluck apart and silence the most apparent, low-hanging bloat, alongside some more hidden junk without going into "breaking the OS" territory.
 The intent is to utilize my anecdotal experience alongside other user's findings to remove __as much as feasible__.
 "Bloat" is subjective, and you should comment/remove lines of code that remove something you may consider useful.
 I may curate this in the future.
 Also, fully debloating a proprietary operating system is essentially an impossible ask.
 If you're this worried, use Linux (I recommend Cinnamon Mint or Garuda if you wish to keep a windows workflow and want something that "just works").

 Yes, there are a couple bugs (see {4} and changelog.txt), that's the name of the software game.
 I try to resolve what I can.
 Yes, it is relatively unpolished.
 At the end of the day, it's a script originally designed for personal use: I made it public for others' benefit.